 Definition: The word tracheostomy is derived from the greek word tracheos plus stoma (mouth).
 This procedure involves creating an opening in the anterior wall of trachea with suturing of the skin of the neck with the tracheal mucosa.
 A tube is inserted through this stoma (opening) to facilitate respiration.

-It is one of the oldest described surgical procedure.
+History: It is one of the oldest described surgical procedure.
 It finds a mention in the Rig veda an ancient Hindu text of medicine (1500 BC).

 Emperor Alexander was credited with performing the first tracheostomy.
 He is said to have performed this procedure on a soldier who chocked himself with his sword.